 The first portable platform to use a touchpad pointing device was Sharp's PC-5000, one of the first laptop computers, in 1983.
 The use of a touchpad pointing device later become standard for laptop computers in the 1990s, especially following its use in Apple's PowerBook laptops.

-The first attempt at introducing touchscreens to a dedicated gaming system was by Sega.
-They were planning to release the first handheld game console with touchscreen controls as the intended successor to the Game Gear.
+They were later planning to release the first handheld game console with touchscreen controls as the intended successor to the Game Gear.
 Intended for release in the early-mid 1990s, the device was ultimately shelved and never released due to the expensive cost of touchscreen technology in the early 1990s.

 The Tiger Game.Com, launched in 1997, was the first officially released hand held gaming system to use a touch screen.
 The game.com used a resistive touch screen with a stylus, and the system software was driven entirely by touch.
 Commercially, the system was a failure, and the idea of a touch screen gaming system was not revived until several years later.

 Japanese arcade games have been using touch controls since the early 2000s, though these games are uncommon outside of Asia.
 Touch controls are used for card-based real-time strategy games, largely popularized by Sega releases such as World Club Champion Football and Sangokushi Taisen, where card placement on a touch surface corresponds to the actions of units on screen; the surface is able to identify each card separately.
 Arcade titles like these were the first commercially successful touchscreen games.
+Sega's Psy-Phi introduced full-screen HD touch controls in 2005.
 In more recent years, multi-touch has been used for music rhythm games, largely popularized the DJ Max Technika series from South Korea since 2008.

 The Nintendo DS was the first popular hand held system to feature a touch screen, and is one of the first times Nintendo had implemented a major hardware innovation since the analog stick and rumble pak used with the Nintendo 64 controller (and before that, the original light gun and D-pad controller provided with the NES console).
 Many games on the DS have options for touch controls, or integrate touch controls with standard physical controls.
 Some games, however, rely almost completely on the touch screen, such as the WarioWare series of games.